frequency-chain/frequency/designdocs/user-handles.md

 The extrinsic must be signed by the user private key.
 The signature must be verified on-chain to ensure that the user is the owner of the private key.
 The signature must also include the old handle and the new handle to prevent unauthorized handle changes.
 ```

+**Note** : These are possible extrinsics and inputs required for the handle feature.
+The exact extrinsics and inputs may change based on the implementation.

 ## Governance to alter min max range and handle merging